DearXuan7392/EasyTweak/README.md

 **Restart when you modify configuration file: ``easytweak.json``**

-> If you have any other features you would like to implement, please contact me.
+> If you need any other features, please contact me.
 Only server side.

 ## Recipes